-Deep gratitude to Daniel Foor of Ancestral Medicine for his depth of ritual holding and heart aware tending to the complexities of human history in such a healing way, and to my fellow colleagues and friends, Lindsay, Seyta, Elsa and Yael for the tremendous gifts and medicines of ritual magic each brought.
+Deep gratitude to all seen and unseen beings who supported this depth of ritual holding and heart aware tending to the complexities of human history in such a healing way, and to my fellow colleagues and friends for the tremendous gifts and medicines of ritual magic each brought.
 Humbled, and in love with all that transpired in our connections, and in the days of ritual beforehand.

 The old ones of land, water, stone, and tree - I am forever in reverence of you.
 May these days be nourishment for you beyond human comprehension, and may we continue to deeply know you, and the depth of holding that you provide for transformative change.
 May we all have the courage to offer our heartbreak to one another and to you as medicine.